-Dr. Sarit K Das, who assumed office as the Dean, Academic Research in early 2013, speaks to Shruti about the research scene in the institute and the steps he’s planning to take to encourage research.
+Dr. Sarit K Das, who assumed office as the Dean, Academic Research, IIT Madras around three months ago talks to T5E about the research scene in the institute and the steps he’s planning to take.

-What do you think about the present postgraduate research scene?
+What do you have to say about the present post graduate research scene?

 In my opinion, looking at the number of students opting for non-technical jobs, this perception is right.
 Earlier, the complaint used to be about IIT students going abroad.
-I have taught a batch wherein 67 out of the 85 students went abroad after their education at IIT.
+I have taught a batch wherein 67 out of 85 students went abroad after their IIT education.
 I was really asking myself the question: who and what for am I teaching?
-I think today the scenario has changed, considering only about 15 percent of the students go abroad and the others take up jobs, which is good for the country.
+I think today the scenario has changed, considering only about 15% of the students go abroad and the others take up jobs, which is good for the country.
 But a question remains: what kind of jobs?
-Jobs in the finance and management sectors dominate, and this trend is reflected in the decrease in the amount of research work done.
-This trend of the best students not going for research is alarming.
-If there is a brain drain, it’s bad; but if there is “brain in the drain,” it’s worse!
-In India, the present scenario is: where you need intelligent people, you don’t have them, and where you have them, you don’t really need them!
+Jobs in finance sector, management dominate and this trend is reflected in not doing research work.
+This trend of the best of the students not going for research is alarming.
+If there is brain drain, it’s bad; but if there is ‘brain in the drain’, it’s worse!
+In India, the present scenario is: where you need intelligent people, you don’t have them; and where you have them, you don’t really need them!

 The IIT Madras Research Park is the first university-based research park in India.
-In what ways do you think students can use this resource more?
+How do you think can the students use the resource more?

 Are there any grants given by IIT Madras for students to take up research?

 IITs are given block grants.
 How to spend these grants depends on the IITs.
 So there’s no special grant devoted to research activities, but we do invest in that area.
-Take the example of the Centre for Innovation (CFI), where so many of our students work.
-It’s better to keep such a model separate from the curriculum because there’s a saying that if you want to kill a student’s interest in anything, put it in the curriculum!
+Take the example of the Centre of Innovation, where so many of our students work.
+It’s better to keep such a model not a part of the curriculum, because there’s a saying that if you want to kill a student’s interest in anything, put it in the curriculum!
 I think if you do research as fun, and not as a part of the curriculum, it will be more exciting, particularly for the younger people.
-Funding is not an obstacle for research at IIT Madras.
+Funding is not an obstacle for research in IIT Madras.
 The main concern is how to draw more students into it.
-We need to take more initiatives like the CFI to bring the undergraduates and the Master’s degree students to the field of research.
+We need to take more initiatives like the CFI to bring the undergraduates and the Master degree students to the field of research.